Healthy Homes Assessment Lower Hutt

 Lower Hutt Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Lower Hutt and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory in all Lower Hutt and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove the compliance with each Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.
+• Landlords and property managers must keep records of their compliance with each Healthy Homes Standard that apply or will be in force during the tenure of the rental property.

-• Property managers and private landlords have to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords should ensure their rental properties conform according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2023